Chand Nawab: Revival of Popularity and Fame

-Chand Nawab got fame overnight.
+Chand Nawab received instant fame overnight.
 He got a lot of love and appreciation from India and Pakistan especially from Bollywood star Salman Khan and other cast of Bajrangi Bhaijaan.
 He did many live interviews for Pakistan and Skype interviews for Indian News Channels as well.
 The viral Chand Nawab clip was translated in many different languages.
 He was offered acting roles in TV dramas.
-He has also being asked to act in Bollywood movies.
-Some foreign TV channels.
+He has also being asked to act in Bollywood movies, and even some foreign TV channels.
 Different Pakistani print and electronic news channels hurried to hire him as their journalist and reporters.

 Languages

-Chand Nawab can speak many languages including Urdu, Arabic, Persian, Sindhi, Punjabi, Balochi etc.
+Chand Nawab speaks many languages including Urdu, Arabic, Persian, Sindhi, Punjabi, Balochi etc.